Skip to content

 • Hard cuts: what will not ship before launch even if someone asks for it?

 If the answers fit on one page, a 3 to 5 week MVP may be realistic.
 If the answers need a workshop, start with the brief.
-The cost version of the same decision is in our MVP development cost guide.
+The cost version of the same decision is in the MVP development cost guide.

 When a Longer MVP Is the Honest Answer